knatarasan/knatarasan.github.io/_posts/2025-10-03-AI-Agents-Autonomous.md

 ##### why am I worrying about it now ?
 LLMs makes decision now , probabilistically.
 When asked in human language, with right context  (  with opt memory ( memory and knowledge) , all relevant tools accessible and registered through semantic layer), it is being proven that the probability exceeds human decisions.

-##### An engineer's limitations ?
+##### Advantage of autonomy ?
+###### To overcome a user's limitation
+Poor user had been stuck with rigid system and UI, he can only consume the information provided by the application .
+So he can only provide info within this limitation .
+He can't ask a specific question.

+###### To overcome an engineer's limitation
-So far the tool in my mastery had been a language ( eg : python) can do things what had been instructued to do , and can handle exceptions again the way I instructed.
-  - his app can make decision only based on pre written if then else .
-  - Engineer's scope of building App is based on the tools he had
+So far the tool in my mastery, a computer language (eg : python ) can do things what had been instructed to do , and can handle exceptions in the way it is instructed.
+An application built in this way can make decisions, based on pre written instructions (through if then else ).An Engineer's scope of building App is based on the tools he had.

+###### To overcome system's limitation
+With conventional UI and backend, there is no way an app can provide additional info to user, when it found

-##### What happens without autonomy in an app ?
+##### Dis-advantage of autonomy ?
-- The user is so limited to access info from the rigid interface.
-- He can't ask a question
-- The App can't provide an interesting info that it found , like to be shared with user
+  - The engineer or builder feels out of control, since the system would eventually create its own code/logic and going to serve the user
+  - Testing : So far engineer wrote the code for scenarios and all those scenarios were tested., now the scenarios are in future , how to test them.
+  - Responsibility : So far product manager owns the business logic and engineer owns the code , now who is responsible

-#### In a robot , autonomacity ?
+#### In a robot , autonomy ?
 Imagine a robot with following tasks,
   - found enemy
     - FIGHT